snowdrop/release-manager/README.md

     version
 ```

-### Update Build Config
+### Update Config For Release

+This task performs the following steps:
-This task gathers information from the JIRA issues stored in the release file, updates the build configuration file and pushes
+* gathers information from the JIRA issues stored in the release file
+* updates the build configuration file
+    * pushes the changes to the gitlab repository to be merged
+* updates the CPaaS configuration script
-the changes to the gitlab repository to be merged.
+    * pushes the changes to the gitlab repository to be merged

 The required parameters are the following: